seanpmaxwell/Typescript-Best-Practices/README.md

   - Types
   - Run/Setup (Special Note: execute any logic that you need to here.
 Outside of linear scripts you usually shouldn't need this region, but if you do keep it short).
   - Functions
-  - Classes (only very small ones, large classes should go in a separate file).
   - Export
 - Some special notes about organization:
   - Only constant/readonly variables (primitive and object values) should go directly in files in the `Constants` region (except maybe in linear scripts).